“Enough is enough,” thundered Dr. Sushila Nayar, her voice cutting through the hall.

 “No more free PG seats for MGIMS boys and girls.
-If they want a PG, they must first serve two years in the villages.”
+If they want postgraduate degrees, they must first serve two years in the villages.”

 She meant it.

-But by the early 1990s, her dream was crumbling.
+In 1969, Dr. Nayar had built MGIMS on a dream: to raise doctors who would live among India’s rural poor, heal their wounds, and understand their struggles.
+But by the early 1990s, her dream was faltering.
 Young doctors, degrees in hand, fled to cities or foreign shores.
-The villages stayed sick and empty.
+Villages stayed sick, abandoned.

-Dr. Sushila Nayar, hurt but resolute, struck back.
-She crafted a bold policy: no rural service, no postgraduate seat.
+Hurt but resolute, Dr. Nayar struck back.
+A new rule was born: no rural service, no postgraduate seat.

 Then came the 1987 batch.